EhsanMashhadi/ENSF619-2/assignment-04/README.md

 * The `utils` folder stores useful functions that are sourced by the main notebooks

 ## Getting started
-* To run the project
+To run the project you can download the code or run it using Google CoLab:

-* 1.Clone the repository
+Using Colab:
-* 2.Create new virtual environment called generative
+* Import Github link and run the vae file

-* If you are using Anaconda, you can set up a virtual environment as follows:
+Using your own computer:
-* conda create -n generative python=3.6 ipykernel
+* Clone the repository
-* 3.To install all the requirements use the command below:
+* Create new virtual environment
-* pip install -r requirements.txt
+* Run `pip install -r requirements.txt` to install all the requirements